 This compares to the most distributed newspaper in China, Cankao Xiaoxi with a circulation of almost 8.5 million copies per day.

-It is more effective to send out your press releases to fewer hand-picked journalists, with whom you have established a good relationship than sending bulk messages to countless info-email-addresses.
+It is more effective to send out your press releases to fewer hand-picked journalists, with whom you have established a good relationship than to send bulk messages to countless info-email-addresses.
 By the way, this also applies to the rest of the world, not only the Asia Pacific region.
+A China PR company like Tenba Group can help you to connect with hand-picked journalists.

 Keep in mind, that this doesn’t end once a media article or story is published.
 Keeping in touch with the press after the publication is important to create and maintain a long-time successful and fruitful relationship.
 For example, try to find out what went well, and what can be better in the future.